Quantified Boolean formula manipulation (pyqbf.formula)#

 We can see PCNF as an extension of CNF with the addition of a quantifier-prefix.

--attribute.
-The prefix can be set using the forall()
+with the additional prefix-attribute.
+The prefix can be set using the forall() and exists() functions

 The propositional part can be seen as a set of clauses, where each clause is a set of literals.